OPERA NIGHT WITH PAUL HERRIOTT

 NIALL CARROLL'S CLASSICAL DAYTIME

 Niall Carroll plays music from the heart of the classical repertoire, with Sounds on Screen, a piece from the big or small screen each day at 11am, and each day at midday one of Niall's Five of a Kind.
-This week Niall chooses five movements from Tchaikovsky's Symphonies.
+This week Niall chooses five pieces from the work of Max Bruch.

 THE FULL SCORE WITH LIZ NOLAN